Benjaminpjacobs/my_stack_rails_server/README.md

 * bundle install
 * rake db:setup

 This will get the basic development environment setup for you.
 In addition you will need to configure some external services in order to interact with realtime notifications.
-You will need to register an application with (Google)[https://developers.google.com/actions/identity/oauth2-code-flow], (Slack)[https://api.slack.com/docs/oauth], (Github)[https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/] and [Facebook](https://developers.facebook.com/docs/facebook-login/web/)(See issues/feature development) in order to obtain Client IDs and Secrets and have OAuth work correctly.
+You will need to register an application with [Google](https://developers.google.com/actions/identity/oauth2-code-flow), [Slack](https://api.slack.com/docs/oauth), [Github](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/) and [Facebook] (https://developers.facebook.com/docs/facebook-login/web/)(See issues/feature development) in order to obtain Client IDs and Secrets and have OAuth work correctly.
 Additionally you will have to setup (Google pub/sub/hub)[https://developers.google.com/gmail/api/guides/push] in order to get those push notifications working.
 After you have obtained these credentials:

 * fiagro install